yasserare/notes/README.md

       `how does it really work ? like really ?`
       `how do sys admins actually use it ? and how normal users can use it ?`
        `read that summary`
+  * Install ssh => sudo apt install openssh-server
   * port 22 is the defult for ssh (use `sudo systemctl status ssh`).
-  * to change the port, edit the fike `/etc/ssh/sshd_config` and restart the service using `sudo systemctl restart ssh`
+  * to change the port, edit the file `/etc/ssh/sshd_config` and restart the service using `sudo systemctl restart ssh`
 # apt vs aptitude:
    * both package managers in linux systems.
 # Computer architecure: